straz/artificialtrust/_definitions/trust.md

 ---

 ### Trust
-A computational shortcut, in the form of a saved token that represents a firm belief in a decision that has been already been made.
+A computational shortcut, in the form of a saved memory that represents a firm belief in a decision that has been already been made.
 Trust reduces the computation needed to be certain, because it relies on computation that has already been done (either by others or by oneself).

 Without trust, an intelligence would become paralyzed by indecision.
 Any one decision could potentially take infinite effort, since every